harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 # NSX ALB Cloud Migrator
 NSX ALB Cloud Migrator will migrate Virtual Services (and it's dependencies - pools, poolgroups, HTTPPolicySets and VSVIPs) across NSX ALB Cloud Accounts, VRFs, Service Engine Groups and NSX-T T1 gateways.
+Currently the below cloud accounts are supported:
+- vCenter Cloud
+- NSX-T VLAN cloud
+- NSX-T Overlay cloud
+- No-Orchestrator cloud
-This is currently in version 1.0 and the capabilities & limitations are available in the release notes.
+This migrator tool is currently in version 1.0 and the capabilities & limitations are available in the release notes.
 # Overview
 This NSX ALB Cloud Migrator supports the below migration scenarios for Virtual Services and dependencies within the same NSX ALB Tenant: